grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/05 Soak Testing.md

 * The system's degradation of performance and resource consumption over extended periods.
 * The system's availability and stability during extended periods.

-The soak test differs from an average load test in the load duration.
+The soak test differs from an average-load test in test duration.
 In a soak test, the peak load duration (usually an average amount) extends several hours and even days.
 Though duration is considerably longer, the ramp-up and ramp-down periods of a soak test are the same as an average-load test.

 ![Overview of a soak test](images/chart-soak-test-overview.png)